LivePersonInc/node-agent-sdk/README.md

 });
 ```

+##### ExConversationChangeNotification firstConversation - *deprecated*
+In the `cqm.ExConversationChangeNotification` the field `firstConversation` is deprecated

+### Further documentation

+- [LivePerson messaging API][1]
+- [LivePerson Chat SDK][2]

+When creating a request through the request builder you should provide only the `body` to the sdk request method

-## Contributing
+### Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding
+In lieu of a formal style guide, take care to maintain the existing coding
 style.
 Add unit tests for any new or changed functionality, lint and test your code.

 - To run the tests: